-- Fresh broccoflower may include stalk and immature leaves. - Hybrids between species can be imported but only when each species is an approved commodity, i.e. an IHS exists for each species.
+- Hybrids between species can be imported but only when each species is an approved commodity, i.e. an IHS exists for each species.
 The hybrid should meet the requirements specified in the IHS for each species in the hybrid.
 For example, pluots (Prunus domestica x P. armeniaca) should meet the requirements specified in the IHS for plum (P. domestica) and apricot (P. armeniaca). - Some fresh commodities (commercially manufactured and processed fruits and vegetables of specific commercial brands that have undergone pre export assessment by the Ministry for Primary Industries (MPI)) can be found on the MPI website in "Processed" Fresh Commodities.
 These commodities are not considered to be risk goods and do not need to comply with the requirements of this IHS.
-To apply to have a processed fresh commodity assessed to be listed, contact Plantimports@mpi.govt.nz. - Frozen, cooked, pickled, pureed or dried commodities for human consumption are covered by Import Health Standard: Stored Plant Products for Human Consumption. - Import requirements for trade samples for evaluation are covered by Import Health Standard: Fresh Fruit and Vegetable Trade Samples for Evaluation. - Import requirements for importing private consignments for fresh fruits and vegetables are covered by Import Health Standard: Private Consignments of Fresh Fruits and Vegetables for Human Consumption.
+To apply to have a processed fresh commodity assessed to be listed, contact Plantimports@mpi.govt.nz. - Fresh coconut flesh either in pieces or grated and without shell and husk, are not considered to be risk goods and do not need to comply with the requirements of this IHS.
+Fresh coconut flesh either in pieces or grated can be imported without a phytosanitary certificate.
+Packages will be subject to inspection. - Frozen, cooked, pickled, pureed or dried commodities for human consumption are covered by Import Health Standard Stored Plant Products for Human Consumption. - Import requirements for trade samples for evaluation are covered by Import Health Standard: Fresh Fruit and Vegetable Trade Samples for Evaluation. - Import requirements for importing private consignments for fresh fruits and vegetables are covered by Import Health Standard: Private Consignments of Fresh Fruits and Vegetables for Human Consumption.